RetryR1v2/mms-treasure/README.md

 - Added ToolUsage Digging Tool
 - 1.1.5 Webhook Bug Fixed Lastname
 - Only Need to Update if you Wanna Use Webhook if Webhook is Off you can Ignore that Bugfix
+- 1.1.6 Added GPS Usage to Find the Location

 # installation